miran13/angular-interview-questions-answers/README.md

 	9) Providers
 	10) Injectors

-# What is a module in Angular ?
+# What is a module?
 Every application has a root module conventionally named as appModule. which provides bootstrap mechanism that launches the application.
 Typically It contains many functional module.